LGBTQ rights in Cuba: Post-revolution Cuba

 Following the emergence of Fidel Castro's régime in 1959, the visibility of the LGBT community only worsened.
 The revolutionary leaders were typically white middle-class men who were raised under the traditional sexual ideology.
 Furthermore, the Marxist–Leninist framework that the regime utilized prioritized a change in production and class relations, with an emphasis on family and sexuality.
 In addition, the government emphasized the youth as the future of the Revolution which was a fundamental aim of the 1960s.
 Education was used to promote "moralism" along with a sense of total commitment to the Revolution.
-In the same breath, anti-Revolutionary tactics were criticized and penalized, therefore listening to American music, wearing mini skirts, and men with long hair were all forms of anti-Revolutionary tactics along with homosexuality.
-Accordingly, the Revolution defined a qualified citizen as one who promotes a productive labor force and homosexuality along with prostitution were deemed nonproductive and related to American decadence.
+Accordingly, anti-Revolutionary tactics were criticized and penalized, and listening to American music, wearing mini skirts, and men with long hair were all considered forms of anti-Revolutionary tactics along with homosexuality.
+The Revolution defined a qualified citizen as one who promotes a productive labor force and homosexuality along with prostitution were deemed nonproductive and related to American decadence.
 Furthermore, oftentimes, men who had sex with other men were caught in bar raids to crackdown on commercial sex and drugs in the 1960s.
 Consequently, the Committees for Defense of the Revolution began to report homosexual people in the 1960s to authorities in response to a possible US invasion.
 It was plain to see that homosexual individuals in Cuba were painted as anti-Revolutionary threats to the regime.

 In 1965, the Ministry of Health stated that homosexuality was learned and therefore they began to implement preventative measures for children to learn of typical and traditional heterosexual normalities.
 "Effeminate" boys were taught to play sports, self-defense and military exercise.
 In addition, if men were deemed too feminine, they would be subject to expulsion from mass organizations such as the Young Communist League.
 There was even a sign held up on University of Havana's campus saying "no homosexual represents the Revolution, which is a matter of men, fists and not feathers, of courage and not trembling, of certainty and not intrigue, of creative valor and not of sweet surprises."
 Fidel Castro also stated in 1966 that "no homosexual could ever embody the conditions and requirements of conduct that would enable us to consider him a true revolutionary, a true communist militant."
 Overall, the homophobia that was established in the 1960s and persisted until the 2000s was a result of a combination of traditional heterosexual masculinity combined with socialist morality that identified certain sexual behaviors as non-productive.
 The Revolutionary Offensive was also a campaign that sought to nationalize private business in 1968, and was also a part of a greater scheme to promote morality within the political and economic campaign, which allowed Cuba to create its path as a socialist state.